2021 Texas power crisis: Systematic issues

 During the 2011 Groundhog Day blizzard, Texas had faced similar power outages due to frozen power equipment, after which the Federal Energy Regulatory Commission reported that more winterization of power infrastructure was necessary.
 ERCOT said that some generators since then implemented new winter "best practices," but these were on a voluntary basis and mandatory regulation had not been established.
 This is likely due to ERCOT's independence of the FERC therefore not having the necessary budget to upgrade the power grid to withstand colder weather after the recommendation during efforts to increase renewable energy sources.

 Unlike other power interconnections, Texas does not require a reserve margin of power capacity beyond what is expected.
-A 2019 North American Electric Reliability Corporation report found that ERCOT had a low reserve margin of generation capacity and was the only part of the country without sufficient resources available to meet projected peak summer electricity demand.
+A 2019 North American Electric Reliability Corporation report found that ERCOT had a low anticipated reserve margin of generation capacity and was the only part of the country without sufficient resources available to meet projected peak summer electricity demand.

 Gov. Abbott's appointees to the Public Utility Commission of Texas ended a contract with the Texas Reliability Entity in November 2020, reducing oversight of the grid.
 In July, Abbott's commissioners disbanded its Oversight and Enforcement Division, dropping pending cases that ensure reliability.
 While not a direct cause, the Commission's minimal oversight of utility companies, limited budget, and voluntary standards restricted its ability to secure consistent performance.

 There was not only insufficient power generation capacity online, but also insufficient natural gas supply to the power plants.
 The failure of some gas distribution infrastructure, which had not been adequately winterized, resulted in exceedingly high prices for natural gas.
 Some gas compressor stations lost power when utilities began shutdowns, and overall gas supply fell by 85%.
 University of Texas professor Michael Webber said, "This is the moral hazard of the market which is when wind or solar or coal or nuclear underperforms, they lose money.
 And when gas power plants underperform they lose money.
 But when the gas producers underperform, they made money.
 And this is why the gas system gets a pass, which is it's very lucrative for it to fail, and that lucrative return shows up as political donations that curries favor that really gets the statewide officials to turn a blind eye to it."

 Impact

 By February 17, at least 21 people died from causes related to the winter storm.
 By February 19, the number was updated to at least 32 people who died, with deaths linked to carbon monoxide poisoning, car crashes, drownings, house fires and hypothermia.
 On February 21, the death toll had increased to 70.
-As of January 2, 2022, the total loss of life was reported to be 246.
+As of January 2, 2022, the total loss of life was reported to be 246, with deaths in 77 counties.
+Victims included children less than a year old to elderly up to 102 years old.
+Reports found that almost two-thirds died of hypothermia and that 148 deaths were directly caused by the storm, 92 deaths were indirectly caused by the storm, and 6 deaths were found as possibly caused by the storm.